nodebasewm/nodebasewm.github.io/content/en/docs/Tools/ayaview/_index.md

 A configuration file is provided, which must be used in the following conditions:
 * You run ayaview on a sentry but want to see node status of your validator. (blocks signed/proposed )
-* You changed the default ports of grpc (29090) or rpc (25567).
+* You changed the default ports of grpc (29090) or rpc (25567) or api (1317)
 * You want the change the default update interval for system metrics

-Call ayaview as follows
+* You want to have a default filter applied to validators

+Use ayaview with config file :

 {{< highlight go "linenos=table,style=witchhazel" >}}
 ./ayaview --config config.toml
 {{< /highlight >}}

 If you run ayaview on your validator, it will automatically discover your validator node and connect to it.

 # Configuration

 The configuration of ayaview is done through a **config.toml** configuration file.
 A default config file is delivered part of the installation.

 {{% alert title ="Note" %}}